top of page

 Benefits:

-• Deep hydration while cleansing
+• Helps maintain hydration while cleansing

-• No tightness or dryness after washing
+• Helps reduce the feeling of tightness or dryness after washing

-• Supports a healthy skin barrier
+• Helps support skin barrier function

 Key Ingredients: